 Through real-life contexts, you will learn how to apply mathematical operational skills that are directly relevant to life and work.
 You will develop your mathematical reasoning skills, your creativity, and your ability to draw conclusions and make and justify decisions.

-The course comprises three areas of study.
+The course comprises six areas of study.

 You will: